yokoyamatoyou/knowledgeplus_design/README.md

 The applications will fail to start if this variable is missing.

+## IPAexGothic font

+`knowledge_gpt_app/utils/export.py` generates PDF files and requires the `ipaexg.ttf` font to render Japanese text.
+Download the IPAexGothic font from
+<https://moji.or.jp/ipafont/> and place the `ipaexg.ttf` file in the repository
+root so that PDF export works correctly.

 ## Running the app

 Launch the unified interface using the helper scripts at the repository root.
 These scripts run `unified_app.py` which accepts documents, images and CAD files in one place: